divergentmedia/divergentDocumentation/Scopebox/Scopebox.md

 ### Overlays ###

 #### False Color ####
-TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO
+False color colorizes the preview monitor with a color mapping based on the signal's luminance value.
+ScopeBox ships with a number of industry standard profiles.

 #### Image Overlay ####
 Overlays allow you to layer an image, movie, or liver source on top of your source.
 This can be used for custom guides for framing around your productions lower thirds, a background that will later be chroma keyed into the shot, or video footage you need to match framing or exposure in.

 After enabling the "image overlay" option, you'll be shown a list of sources.
-To learn about loading image sources, see the TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO  section.
+To learn about loading image sources, see the [loading stills](#Loading-Stills) section.

 Below the image well is a slider to adjust the opacity of the overlay.